-Occupational therapists are trained to assist people of all ages to perform the functional tasks that normally occupy their lives.
+Occupational therapists are trained to assist children to perform the functional tasks that normally occupy their lives.
 The occupation of childhood is to develop the skills necessary to become functional and independent adults.
 These skills include:

 - Sensory Processing

 - Motor Development and Refinement

 - Self-Care Skills

 The expectations for the level of development of any of these skills will vary depending on the child’s age and presenting difficulties.
 It is critical to remember that all of these skills are developing simultaneously.
 Impairment of one area is likely to stunt development in other areas.

 Play is the media most often used in the Occupational therapist’s treatment of children.
 It is highly motivating and a natural media used by all children.
 Education and involvement of the family is critical to the child’s success.

 The educational background of Occupational therapists includes extensive course work in anatomy, neurology and psychology.
 Their education also includes course work in activity analysis.
 This enables the therapist to analyze the components of a play or work activity that will address a child’s skill area.